nlesc-sherlock/Sherlock/README.md

 For Sherlock the parent project is [A Jungle Computing Approach to Large Scale Online Forensic Analyis](https://www.esciencecenter.nl/project/a-jungle-computing-approach-to-large-scale-online-forensic-analysis), a cooperation with the [NFI](http://www.nederlandsforensischinstituut.nl/) and the HPDC group at
 [VU University](http://www.cs.vu.nl/en/research/computer-systems/hpdc/).

+Sherlock is about [Digital Forensics](https://en.wikipedia.org/wiki/Digital_forensics), more specifically about find digital evidence in large amounts of data.

 ## Team Topics